hepplerj/Dissertation/ch2.dissertation.Heppler.md

-and 1957, over 70,000 acres of orchards left production as suburban development accelerated.[^cf8] "The most common sounds heard in the Santa Clara Valley this spring is not the call of the meadowlark in the tall grass among the orchards," reported the San Francisco Chronicle, "but the roar of the bulldozer ripping up rows of fruit trees and the rhythmic sound of the pounding hammer."[^cf9] San Jose became an icon of suburban growth in the mid-1950s, an oft-cited example of how cities should engage in urban planning
+and 1957, over 70,000 acres of orchards left production as suburban development accelerated.[^cf8] "The most common sounds heard in the Santa Clara Valley this spring is not the call of the meadowlark in the tall grass among the orchards," reported the *San Francisco Chronicle*, "but the roar of the bulldozer ripping up rows of fruit trees and the rhythmic sound of the pounding hammer."[^cf9] San Jose became an icon of suburban growth in the mid-1950s, an oft-cited example of how cities should engage in urban planning